 3. Putting Workers’ Comp premiums in check

-Workers’ Compensation experience modification ratings (EMR) are complex formulas but understanding the way they’re calculated can go a long way in helping to keep workers’ comp premiums in check.
+Workers’ Compensation experience modification ratings (EMR) are complex formulas, but understanding how they’re calculated can go a long way in keeping workers’ comp premiums in check.

-To help manage Workers’ Compensation claims more efficiently, restoration contractors should routinely evaluate the experience modifier the same way that regulators do to determine its accuracy and to forecast its future financial impact on premium.
+To help manage Workers’ Compensation claims more efficiently, restoration contractors should routinely evaluate the experience modifier the same way regulators do to determine its accuracy and forecast its future financial impact on the premium.

-Inaccurate EMR calculations are typically the result of errors in payroll amounts, inaccurate job classifications, improper claim reserves and open claims that should be closed.
+Inaccurate EMR calculations are typically errors in payroll amounts, inaccurate job classifications, improper claim reserves, and open claims that should be closed.

-Case in point: A restoration contractor that performs work on both public and private projects was struggling to qualify for new contracts because of its high EMR of 1.16.
+Case in point: A restoration contractor that performs work on both public and private projects struggled to qualify for new contracts because of its high EMR of 1.16.
 A review of the company’s open claim reserves identified many excessive claims that needed to be negotiated down.

-Following negotiations with the insurer, the company was able to lower its excessive claims, which accounted for nearly 20% of the experience modification calculation.
+Following negotiations with the insurer, the company lowered its excessive claims, which accounted for nearly 20% of the experience modification calculation.
 The improved reserves were reported to the National Council on Compensation Insurance, resulting in a reduction in the company’s EMR from 1.16 to 0.94.

-Subsequently, the company was able to bid on and win several new contracts worth more than $5 million, and also realized a premium savings of $64,000 over a three-year period.
+Subsequently, the company could bid on and win several new contracts worth more than $5 million and realized a premium savings of $64,000 over three years.

 4. Screening new hires

-Preventing Workers’ Compensation claims from occurring is highly correlated to the quality and scope of a company’s hiring practices.
+Preventing Workers’ Compensation claims from occurring is highly correlated to a company’s hiring practices’ quality and scope.
 Loss control representatives and claims advocates can provide the framework for a pre-employment screening procedure whereby medical providers evaluate candidates’ physical abilities based on detailed job descriptions.
-With pre-employment screening, employers are able to avoid candidates more likely to be injured on the job.
+With pre-employment screening, employers can avoid candidates more likely to be injured on the job.

 Case in point: A restoration contractor developed an extensive pre-employment screening process, reducing employee injuries by 25%.
-Prior to putting the screening procedure in place, the business incurred several employee injuries, thereby driving an increase in its workers’ compensation premium.
+Before putting the screening procedure in place, the business incurred several employee injuries, increasing its workers’ compensation premium.

-The solution included reviewing the company’s existing hiring practices and identifying several areas to improve the screening process and reduce post-hire claims.
-Eventually, enhanced screening led to a reduction in both the EMR and OSHA [Occupational Safety and Health Administration] Frequency and Severity Rates.
+The solution included reviewing the company’s existing hiring practices and identifying several areas to improve screening and reduce post-hire claims.
+Eventually, enhanced screening reduced both the EMR and OSHA [Occupational Safety and Health Administration] Frequency and Severity Rates.
 The company achieved premium savings of $68,500 over the first two years.